 Apartment Building Sites

-Goodwill donation stations have been set up at the following apartment buildings.
+Goodwill donation stations have been set up at the following apartment buildings during move out times.
 The use of these apartment building donation stations are limited to residents of the respective buildings.
 For dates and other information, residents of these buildings should check with their property manager.

 - 420 Gorham